Gut microbes may contribute to depression in obesity

 Researchers at Joslin Diabetes Center studied mice that become obese when put on a high-fat diet.

-Washington DC: Turns out, Gut microbes may contribute to depression and anxiety in obesity.

-The Joslin scientists found that mice on a high-fat diet showed significantly more signs of anxiety, depression and obsessive behavior than animals on standard diets.
+The Joslin scientists found that mice on a high-fat diet showed significantly more signs of anxiety, depression and obsessive behaviour than animals on standard diets.

 "As endocrinologists, we often hear people say that they feel differently when they've eaten different foods," said C. Ronald Kahn, M.D., co-Head of the Section on Integrative Physiology and Metabolism at Joslin.